Damples06/Damples06/README.md

 ## Projects

 ### Turkey Weather Hub
-- Developed a Spring Boot app with Spring Data JPA and PostgreSQL for efficient data handling.
+- Developed a Spring Boot application using Spring Data JPA and PostgreSQL for efficient data storage and retrieval.
-- Integrated external weather APIs for real-time city-specific weather updates.
+- Integrated external weather APIs, including the MGM (Turkish State Meteorological Service), to fetch real-time weather data, ensuring accurate and up-to-date information on various cities.
-- Implemented RESTful endpoints for seamless integration and accessibility.
+- Implemented RESTful endpoints for seamless integration with other applications, enhancing the accessibility of weather information.
+- Employed Lombok to streamline code development and enhance readability.
+- Utilized technologies such as Spring Boot, Spring Data JPA, PostgreSQL, Lombok, and Java to create a robust and reliable weather information hub.
 - GitHub: [Turkey Weather Hub](https://github.com/Damples06/turkish-weather-hub-spring-boot)

 ### Movie Platform
-- Created Movies API using Java, Spring Boot, and Spring Data MongoDB.
+- Developed a Movies API using Java, Spring Boot, and Spring Data MongoDB, featuring RESTful endpoints for seamless integration with other applications.
-- Designed React-based UI for responsive user interaction.
+- Designed a React-based UI for the Movies app, implementing efficient backend communication with Axios for responsive and visually appealing user interaction.
+- Established a comprehensive movie information system, allowing users to retrieve details through intuitive API calls.
-- Established a dynamic review system with MongoDB data persistence.
+- Implemented a dynamic review system, enabling users to add and contribute movie reviews with data persistence in MongoDB for reliability and scalability.
 - GitHub: [Movie Platform](https://github.com/Damples06/movies-api-react-hub)

 ## Education